From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Why join now?

-• 1:1 format = full attention from me
+• 1:1 format = full attention, three people at most

 Ready to start?

 “I want to be the developer who understands how a proving system actually works.
-Not just ‘use this library’, but ‘here’s how it works, here’s what we can improve’.
-ZK Engineer, not ZK User.”
+Not just ‘use this library’, but ‘here’s how it works, here’s what we can improve’.”

 Questions?
 Write: adam@rustarians.com